Menu

 Please read more details here: DOCUMENTS

-The Crown and the Australian governments have no jurisdiction over the continent and islands of the Great South Land known as 'Australia', or the occupants of the land, unless the occupants choose to enter into a contract with them.
-It is unlawful for Government to prevent or interfere with the occupation or enjoyment of those people who live on Sovereign Tribal land.
-It is also unlawful for the Government to allow the wanton destruction of our land, or to assign it's use or 'title' to any foreign persons.
+It is unlawful for Government to prevent or interfere with the occupation or enjoyment of Kabi Tribal land of Kabi Bunya Djha by Sovereign Kabi Native Tribal people.
+It is also unlawful for the Government to allow the wanton destruction and exploitation of our land and it's resources, or to assign it's use or 'title' to any foreign persons.